How to get the Best Liposuction in Melbourne – Choose the Best Liposuction Surgeon and have realistic expectations!

 Liposuction vs. Liposculpture

-Liposuction is a procedure typically performed whilst you are under a general Anaesthetic (i.e. unconscious with their breathing monitored by a qualified Anaesthetist).
-Your excess fat is removed by a Surgeon who uses a long, hollow cylindrical instrument called a cannula.
+Liposuction is a procedure typically performed whilst you are under General Anesthetic.
+In other words, your unconscious with your breathing monitored by a qualified Anesthetist.
+Then, your surgeon will remove excess fat using a long, hollow cylindrical instrument called a cannula.

-Liposculpture is typically performed under local Anaesthetic where you are aware of what is going on but can feel little pain.
+Liposculpture is typically performed under local Anesthetic.
+This means you are aware of what is going on but can feel little to no pain.
 The progress of your procedure can be judged during your operation to help you get a better result.
-It is, essentially, a slower, detailed and finer liposuction to sculpt your desired look.
+Liposculpture is, essentially, a slower, more refined type of liposuction.

-Often, your Surgeon will infiltrate the region with a solution of local Anaesthetic and Adrenaline to help minimize pain and trauma to the surrounding tissues.
+Often, the procedure involves your Surgeon using a combination of local Anaesthetic and Adrenaline to help minimize pain and trauma to the surrounding tissues.
 The technical terminology for this combination is Tumescent liposuction.

-Before you embark on your liposuction or liposculpting procedure, there are many things you and your surgeon need to consider including, the results you desire and ascertaining if they are realistic, achievable and able to be maintained (this requires an ongoing healthy lifestyle including good nutrition, adequate sleep and plenty of regular exercises).
+Before you embark on your liposuction or liposculpting procedure, there are many things you and your surgeon need to consider including, the results you desire and ascertaining if they are realistic, achievable and able to be maintained.
+This requires an ongoing healthy lifestyle including good nutrition, adequate sleep and plenty of regular exercises.

 Is Liposuction Right for Me?

-Liposuction surgery (known as Lipo) is a commonly performed procedure for women and men who are seeking to reshape their bodies and remove unsightly bulges.
-But as with all cosmetic surgery procedures, you’ll want to explore the benefits and risks in detail before you decide it’s your absolute best option for body contouring, thigh reduction or belly-bulge taming.
+Liposuction is commonly performed on both women and men who are seeking to reshape their bodies and remove unsightly bulges.
+But as with all cosmetic surgery procedures, it’s important to explore the benefits and risks in detail before you decide it’s your absolute best option for body contouring, thigh reduction or belly-bulge taming.

-Is Lipo the best operation for reducing stubborn fat stores?
+Is Liposuction the best operation for reducing stubborn fat stores?

-- there are non-surgical and surgery-based options for fat reduction & body contouring so it’s important that you do your research.
+- Firstly, there are both non-surgical and surgery-based options for fat reduction & body contouring so it’s important that you do your research.

-- not everyone is a great candidate for liposuction surgery
+- And thirdly, not everyone is a great candidate for liposuction surgery.

-- This is primarily due to Liposuction being able to contour the body in a proven way – flattening the belly area or reducing body bulges that persist where exercise and good nutrition have failed to yield the smooth contours a person desires.
+- It is also proven to flattening the belly area and reduce body bulges that persist where exercise and good nutrition have failed to yield smooth contours.

-- But it is surgery and does have risks – so do your homework before you choose a Liposuction based surgical solution for body contouring.
-(Tumescent Liposuction is one of the most preferred types of Liposuction because of the long-term monitoring of results across many Cosmetic Liposuction Surgeons and Plastic Surgeons).
+- However, surgery does have risks.
+So, do your homework before you choose a Liposuction based surgical solution for body contouring.
+(Tumescent Liposuction is one of the most preferred types of Liposuction.
+This is because of the long-term monitoring of results across many Cosmetic Liposuction Surgeons and Plastic Surgeons).